gSchool/DNA-release-3/03-Phase-B/05c_contract_strategies.md

 What standards do you think you would want to include in a QASP to support Government-led software development?

-**Keep in mind**: In Government-led development, the Government is responsible for ensuring processes are being followed, managing the backlog, and meeting the product vision.
+**Keep in mind:** In Government-led development, the Government is responsible for ensuring processes are being followed, managing the backlog, and meeting the product vision.
 The contractor is providing a service typically on a T&M or LH basis.

+**Be specific in your answer**; list the metrics you would include in your QASP, and include a sentence or two as to why.